rackerlabs/docs-dedicated-networking/load-balancer/api-docs/general-api-info/service-access-endpoints.rst

 .. note::

     You must :ref:`authenticate <authenticate-to-identity-service>` before you
     can submit requests.
-However, this service does not require being in your service catalog.
+However, this service is not required to be in your service catalog.
-    If you don't see it listed, you will still be able to access it.
+    If you don't see it listed, you are still able to access it.